AmanSharma1292/Data-Analytics-Case-Studies/README.md

 # Data-Analytics-Case-Studies
 Ivey Case Solutions using Statistical Analysis!
+(Learning from each case are as follows:)

 Firestone Canada Inc.
 • Retailing, marketing